11 Ways to reheat frozen tamales - The ultimate guide

 If you are a fan of Mexican cuisine and authentic Mexican spices, I am sure you love tamales – homemade tamales as well as store bought ones.
 In this post I will tell you all the different ways to reheat frozen tamales in a way that’s quick and leaves them fresh!

 Tamales are corn dough packets that are stuffed with either sweet or savory filling.
 This crumbly delicacy is wrapped and cooked in corn husks or banana leaves.
 They almost tastes like the steamier version of corn cake.

 You can make either sweet or savory tamales.
 Some of the most popular ones are burnt strawberry, steamed pork, crispy baked or fried pork tamales, chicken and cheese etc.

 This is a perfect dish to make for a whole family.
 You could even make large batches of tamales and freeze them.
 These tamales can then be easily reheated for a delicious and quick meal.
-In this post I will tell you all the different ways to reheat frozen tamales in a way that’s quick and leaves them fresh.

 Preparing frozen tamales for reheating